eth-protocol-fellows/protocol-studies/docs/wiki/EL/data-structures.md

 ![Patricia Trie](../../images/data-structures/patricia-trie.png)

 1. Start at the root node, which serves as the entry point, and contains "r", which will be the starting prefix for all stored keys.
 2. Follow the edge labels (compressed path representation) such as "om".
 Patricia Trie merges common prefixes into a single edge instead of how standard tries store each character in a separate node.
+This prefix compression makes the trie more compact leading to storage efficiency and efficient lookups.
 3. Continue traversing until a leaf node for the key "romulus" is reached to obtain the value.

-Ethereum uses Patricia Trie due to prefix compression making the trie more compact leading to storage efficiency and efficient lookups.

-## Merkle Patricia Trie in Ethereum
+## Merkle Patricia Trie

-Ethereum's primary data structure for storing the execution layer state is a **Merkle Patricia Trie** (pronounced "try").
+Now that we have a fair understanding of both Merkle Trees and Patricia Tries, we can dive into Ethereum's primary data structure for storing the execution layer state, the **Merkle Patricia Trie** (pronounced "try").
 It is named so, since it is a Merkle tree that uses features of PATRICIA (Practical Algorithm To Retrieve Information Coded in Alphanumeric), and because it is designed for efficient data retrieval of items that comprise the Ethereum state.

 - From Merkle Trees, it inherits the cryptographic verification properties where each node contains hashes of its children.
 - From Patricia Tries, it inherits efficient key-value storage and retrieval capabilities through prefix-based node organization.